tremo123/Ogar-unlimited/README.md

 ### How do I create a plugin?
 Is there Documentation?

 This is the fun part, creating your own plugins.
 There is an example plugin you should look at and there is a template plugin.
-Currently, there is no documentation, but will be soon in the wiki
+To get started, you can look at the plugin API documentation [here](https://github.com/AJS-development/Ogar-unlimited/wiki/Plugin-API-Tutorial).

 ### Multiverse
 Multiverse is for having multiple servers in one console.
 This is how you use it.
 The command for multiverse is `multiverse [command] [arg]`.
 Available commands are `list`,`create`,`remove`, and `select`.
 The list is used by doing `multiverse list` and it will list servers and their ports.
 It will also tell you f that is the master or is selected.
 The create command creates a server.
 The args are `multiverse create [name] [port] [gamemode] [title]`.
 Make sure that the port is not repeated in other servers.
 The title arg is optional and spaces are allowed, it is what is displayed in the client.
 Note that only the master has a statsport and sends multiverse data.
 To remove a server, do `multiverse remove [name]`.
 To then control the server using console commands, you have to select it.
 Do `multiverse select [name]` to select a server and start controlling it.